cbpuschmann/klaus/README.md

 Prepare the codebook

-    codebook <- data.frame( category = c("sentiment", "sentiment", "sentiment"), label = c("positive", "negative", "neutral"), instructions = c( "Code this if the sentiment of the tweet is positive", "Code this if the sentiment of the tweet is negative", "Code this if the sentiment of the tweet is neutral" ) )
+    codebook <- data.frame( category = c("sentiment", "sentiment", "sentiment"), label = c("positive", "negative", "neutral"), instructions = c( "Code this if the sentiment of the tweet is positive", "Code this if the sentiment of the tweet is negative", "Code this if the sentiment of the tweet is neutral"))

 Code the data (here with gpt-4o)

     result <- code_content(data_to_code, general_instructions, formatting_instructions, codebook)

-    ## Not run:
     Coding data with openai (4 rows)
     Iterating over content...
     Coding data with openai / gpt-4o...